mahdi-morovati/EFCore_UseCase/docs.md

 * in DbContext class OnModelCreating method define mappings.
 * create repositories in Repository directory. implements repository interfaces that defined in Domain Layer
 * create SaveChanges method in IProductCategoryRepository and implements it.
-**Project queries**. (select the columns from tables that we want)
+**Project queries**. (select the columns that we want from tables)
-* create List of ProductCategoryViewModel in IProductCategoryRepository named Search(string name). and implement that
+* create List of ProductCategoryViewModel in IProductCategoryRepository named Search(string name). and implement that in repository within Infrastructure layer.

 #### Application Layer